BigPolarBear1/factorization/README.md

 I'll push some more updates shortly... got to CRT some shit together to improve how many valid d solutions there will be.. then next I can look at how to calculate this "d".. and also have a look at quartics to see if there are further gains there.

 Update: Added CRT.
 Just run on 30-bit for now.
 Not aiming for speed just yet as there is a few things left to resolve anyway.
 The distance between valid "d" values is determined by the modulus.
 Let me see if I can either calculate this d value or improve the amount of valid d values further..

+Update: Going to run 20k.
+I'll check some more when I come back.
+Let me explore now if I can either calculate this "d" value (see psieve_factor()) or narrow it done enough.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>